Please note, class will be closed on the last Thursday of each month.

 We welcome you to your own martial arts journey.

-The Wanganui Club was opened in 2009, and has been running for five years.
+The Wanganui Club was opened 2009.
 We are situated at the Keith St Primary School Hall.
-Children and adult classes are held on Tuesday and Thursday nights.
+Children and adult classes are held on Tuesday and Thursday nights also Sunday afternoon.
 The hall provides us with ample room, as well as being warm in the winter, it has sufficient ventilation to keep cool during the summer.

 Gow lian Deihl has been teaching in Wanganui since the beginning of 2013.
 He started training under Gow lian Stirling in 2009.

-I started Shaolin Gao Can Man Nam Pai Chuan Kung-Fu in 2009, training with Gow Lian Stirling in Feilding and I frequently traveled to Palmerston North to train under Si Gung at Julian Shan.
+I started Shaolin Gao Can Man Nam Pai Chuan Kung-Fu in 2009, training with Sifu Stirling in Feilding and I frequently traveled to Palmerston North to train under Si Gung at Julian Shan.

 When I first started Kung-Fu I was quite introverted and did not know many people in the Manawatu outside of my family.
 Kung-Fu greatly helped me and is a major boost for my self-esteem .
 I formed many close friendships over the years since starting Kung-Fu which I attribute to the family atmosphere that is promoted and felt with in the class.
 Kung-Fu is a large and very important part of my life.
 It has given me strength and determination as well as the development of my confidence and self-esteem.